 As part of lemonade week, I was inspired to create a lemonade version of the recent mini no-bake nutella cheesecakes I shared.
-The result was a light and lemony cheesecake – perfect for summer!
+The result was light and lemony mini no-bake raspberry lemonade cheesecakes – perfect for summer!
 I used raspberry lemonade to make mine, but you could always swap it out for regular lemonade or pink lemonade.

 I also made this with a graham cracker crust but next time, I think I will follow the same formula for the nutella cheesecake crust but try it with vanilla oreos.
 This bit of inspiration came after.
 The regular graham crust is great but I would love to experiment with the vanilla oreos.